Ring (mathematics)

-In mathematics, rings are algebraic structures that generalize fields: multiplication need not be commutative and multiplicative inverses need not exist.
-In other words, a ring is a set equipped with two binary operations satisfying properties analogous to those of addition and multiplication of integers.
+In mathematics, a ring is an algebraic structure consisting of a set with two binary operations typically called addition and multiplication and denoted like addition and multiplication of integers.
+They work similarly to integer addition and multiplication, except that multiplication in a ring does not need to be commutative.
 Ring elements may be numbers such as integers or complex numbers, but they may also be non-numerical objects such as polynomials, square matrices, functions, and power series.